contentful/product-catalogue-java/README.md

 ## Update your Heroku app

-Now that you have verified that the webserver runs the way it should To upload your app to Heroku you will need the [Heroku toolbelt](https://devcenter.heroku.com/articles/heroku-command-line) and run the following commands to upload to Heroku:
+Now that you have verified that the webserver runs the way it should, you can update it online.
+To upload your app to Heroku you will need the [Heroku toolbelt](https://devcenter.heroku.com/articles/heroku-command-line) and run the following commands to upload to Heroku:

 ```bash
 git add . git commit -m 'Changed credentials'